gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 Writing to `PPUADDR` outside of vblank (ie. while the frame is drawing) can cause graphical artefacts.
-This is because the PPU circuitry affected by writing `PPUADDR` is also controlled directly by the PPU to retrieve tiles from video memory for the purposes of drawing them.
+This is because the PPU circuitry affected by writing `PPUADDR` is also controlled directly by the PPU as it retrieves tiles from video memory for the purposes of drawing them.
 As drawing proceeds from the top to the bottom of the screen, and left to right within each pixel row, the PPU effectively sets `PPUADDR` to the address of the tile containing the pixel currently being drawn.
 When drawing moves from one tile to another, the `PPUADDR` is changed